-Negative Results (S/C.O. < 1) : samples giving absorbance less than Cut-off value are negative for this assay, which indicates that no IgG-class antibodies to hepatitis E virus have been detected with this anti-HEV/IgG ELISA kit Positive Results (S/C.O. ≥1) : samples giving an absorbance greater than or equal to the Cut-off value are considered initially reactive, which indicates that IgG-class antibodies to hepatitis E virus have probably been detected using this ELISA kit.
-Retesting in duplicates of any reactive sample is recommended.
-Repeatedly reactive samples could be considered positive for IgG-class antibodies to HEV Borderline (S/C.O. =0.9-1.1): Samples with absorbance to Cut-off ratio between 0.9 and 1.1 are considered borderline and retesting of these samples in duplicates is recommended to confirm the results.
-Repeatedly positive samples could be considered positive for HEV.
+Negative Results (S/C.O. <1): Samples giving absorbance less than the Cut-off value are negative for this assay, which indicates that no HIV 1/2 antibodies have been detected with this HIV 1/2 ELISA kitPositive Results (S/C.O.≥ 1): Samples giving an absorbance equal to or greater than the Cut-off value are considered initially reactive, which indicates that HIV 1/2 antibodies have probably been detected using this HIV 1/2 ELISA kit.
+Retesting in duplicates of any initially reactive sample is recommended.
+Borderline (S/C.O. =0.9-1.1): Samples with absorbance to Cut-off ratio between 0.9 and 1.1 are considered borderline and retesting of these samples in duplicates is recommended to confirm the results.